-Doctor Who Season 10 Promises A Thrilling Ride Beginning Soon Judging By The Teaser Trailers
+‘Doctor Who’ Season 10 Promises A Thrilling Ride Beginning Soon Judging By The Teaser Trailers

 — GallifreyanPunk (@FluffyTimelord) April 12, 2017

 There is, however, a good reason behind inquiries about a gay character in the TV show.
 According to statistics, roughly 25 bisexual female characters were killed off in numerous TV shows in 2016.
 This obviously means some viewers are curious as to whether Bill will suffer the same fate.
-The very fact that there was a statistic about it also means people are sensitive when it comes to such things and this, in turn, means it has an impact in the ratings.
+The very fact that there was a statistic about it also means people are sensitive when it comes to such things and this, in turn, means it has an impact on the ratings.
 Directors and scriptwriters thus have to take this into account and consider the best direction.
 With that said, it will be exciting to experience Bill’s character and her role in the show.

 The unique nature of Doctor Who has earned it a lot of fans and has, in turn, allowed it to be present for a very long time.
 The very fact that this might be the season finale means fans are expecting quite a heated.
 The writers and directors probably also made sure that they pushed the limit to make it as exciting and as memorable as possible.
-Doctor Who’s season 10 therefore promises to leave some memories to remember and possibly go down as one of the most iconic TV shows that ever existed.
+Doctor Who’s Season 10, therefore, promises to leave some memories to remember and possibly go down as one of the most iconic TV shows that ever existed.

 [Featured Image by Jason Merritt/Getty Images]